Colorado Heat Pump Rebates & Incentives (2026)

 IRA funding runway

 $1,500 per cold-climate heat pump for Denver metro residents.
 No income limits.
 Does not stack with HEAR but stacks with Xcel and state credit.
-This adds a new option for above-150% AMI households in the Denver area.
+Not yet accepting applications as of early June 2026 — a key new option for above-150% AMI households in the Denver area once it opens.

 Frequently asked questions